-How we built the model to help you make a sustainable choice19 december, 2019 -
+How we built the model to help you make a sustainable choice

 We built a database with 2000+ clothing brands with a sustainability rating.
 In this article, we walk you through the interesting parts of the process.
 This is how we help to make a sustainable choice in clothing.
 The code is available open source for you to explore and improve.